bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 Yeah.
 And then the second phase is when a signature is intended to be made and there are a number of parties who agree on signing a particular message, what steps do they have to take?
-And so the naive Bitcoin Multi-Sig threshold, multi-signature scheme has one round for both.
+And so the naive Bitcoin multisig threshold, multisignature scheme has one round for both.
 Why is that?
 So the key setup is everybody reveals their public key and any party, not even a participant, can just take all those keys, put them together in a script, turn it into an address, and it's done.
 It doesn't need to go back to the participants.